vncsms/Metin2FishBot/README.md

 - The game window must to be totally visible and not minimized.
 - Open the Windows CMD as admin.
 If you open without doing that the script will not be able to click inside the game.
-- Activate the virtualenv if you have it and install all requirements: `pip install -r requirements.txt`.
+- Activate the virtualenv and install all requirements: `pip install -r requirements.txt`.
 Pip will install these following libraries:

 ```
 numpy==1.19.1